 Modern aircraft are very complex machines, with literally millions of components, all of which are subject to failure, either in flight or on the ground, occasionally causing catastrophic consequences.
 Anybody who flies on such airliners would have to be complete imbeciles if they did not understand this, so if they proceed, they have to accept the risk and the consequences.
 But for any cabin crew to sue one of those aircraft component makers for trauma is simply ludicrous, because they knew about the risks of flying and they accepted this by taking jobs as cabin crew.

-Of course the ambulance chasers are very visible in this scenario, as law firm LHD are not only representing these 17 cabin crew members on a no-win no-fee basis, but they have been given access to the passenger manifest of that flight, so that they can contact the passengers and enrol them into the class action, increasing the amount sought as compensation from Rolls Royce and naturally, their fat fee if they win.
+Of course the ambulance chasers were very visible in this scenario, as law firm LHD were not only representing these 17 cabin crew members on a no-win no-fee basis, but they were given access to the passenger manifest of that flight, so that they could contact the passengers and enrol them into the class action, increasing the amount sought as compensation from Rolls Royce and naturally, their fat fee.

 As for cabin attendant Sandy Lam, if she was so easily traumatised by an incident such as engine failure, she should have never accepted any sort of job that involved her being in an aircraft in the first place and she has only herself to blame for her condition.